Jake Livermore: West Bromwich Albion

 Livermore joined Hull's fellow Premier League club West Bromwich Albion on a four-and-a-half-year deal on 20 January 2017 for a fee reported to be £10 million.
 He made his debut the following day in a 2–0 win against Sunderland at The Hawthorns, coming off the bench in place of James Morrison for the last 20 minutes of the match.

 On 2 January 2018, Livermore had an altercation with a West Ham United fan at the London Stadium; he reported that the fan had taunted him about his son who died in infancy in 2014.
 The FA did not punish Livermore for the incident but warned him that such reactions could endanger himself and other fans.
 The West Ham fan was given an indefinite ban from the stadium.

 In his 50th game for the Baggies on 21 April 2018, Livermore scored his first goal for the club as they came from behind to draw 2–2 with Liverpool.
 Two weeks later, he scored the only goal of a home win over his former team Tottenham, saving his team from immediate relegation.

+On 23 May 2023 West Bromwich Albion announced that Jake Livermore would be leaving the club and was named on the club's release list.
+As part of the announcement, the club paid tribute to the many years of service Jake had given to the club.

+Watford

+On 21 July 2023, Livermore signed a one-year contract with Championship club Watford, where he had been training since leaving West Brom.
+On 23 May 2024, the club announced he would be leaving in the summer when his contract expired.

 International career

 Livermore made his first senior appearance for England in a 2–1 friendly win against Italy on 15 August 2012 at the Stade de Suisse in Bern, coming on as a substitute in the 69th minute for Frank Lampard.

 After nearly five years away from international football, Livermore was recalled to the England squad in March 2017 by manager Gareth Southgate for a friendly match against Germany and a 2018 World Cup qualifier against Lithuania.
 He subsequently made his first start for England in a 1–0 away defeat to Germany on 22 March.
 Livermore was again called up by Southgate in May 2017 for a World Cup qualifier against Scotland, and a friendly against France.

-On 16 May 2018, he was one of 5 players named on standby for the 23-man England national team squad for the 2018 FIFA World Cup.
+On 16 May 2018, he was one of five players named on standby for the 23-man England national team squad for the 2018 FIFA World Cup.